-When a child's prosocial behaviour meets or goes above and beyond the expected behaviour standard, staff will recognise it with positive recognition and reward.
-This provides an opportunity for all staff to reinforce the school's culture and ethos.
+When a child displays valued behaviour or goes above and beyond the expected behaviour standard, staff will recognise it with positive recognition and reward.
+This provides an opportunity for all staff to reinforce the school's culture and values.

 Positive reinforcements and rewards will be applied clearly and fairly to reinforce the routines, expectations and norms of the school's behaviour culture.